34 Things Your Parents’ Health Reveals About You

 Do certain materials, soaps, or scents make your mom’s or dad’s skin break out, flake, or itch?
 “A tendency toward allergies or hypersensitivities can run in families—this is referred to as atopy,” says Dr. Anthony.
 “Atopic dermatitis, or eczema, is itchy, red, and flaky skin rash caused by an immune hypersensitivity.
 Keratosis pilaris—rough, bumpy skin commonly found on the backs of arms—can be related to eczema and is also typically inherited.”
 Eczema can crop up anywhere on the body.
 Prescription medications can help in severe cases.

 These tend to run in families, although experts aren’t sure whether it’s genetics or environmental factors at play.
 People with learning disabilities are usually of average intelligence or above, but they may have issues with reading, concentration, or language caused by the way their brains process information.
 That said, with proper treatment and strategies, many people with learning disabilities can flourish in school and their careers.
-Check out these 10 things parents of adopted children wish you knew.
+Parents of adopted children can use genetic testing to discover whether their children are genetically predisposed to develop a learning disability.
+Additionally, here are 10 other things parents of adopted children wish you knew.

 An aching head